zeno4ever/CoronaTeller/README.md

 - Exposure Notification Beacons wil be scanned and total number showed.
 - press spacebar to add 'virtual' beacons
 - press q to quit program
+- If you want to run it you on a headless system use the "--cli" option

-- You can use an ESP32 as beacon scanner.
+If you don't run on a linux system (and can't use the bleuz stack) you can use a external scanner.
+For this use an ESP32 as beacon scanner.
 Check [ESP32 Exposure notificaton scanner](https://github.com/renzenicolai/esp32-exposure-notificaton-scanner).
 Use e.g. " --esp32 /dev/ttyUSB0" to enable this.
-- If you want to run it you on a headless system use the "--cli" option

 # Installation

 ## Needed hardware / software
 - Raspberry 3 or 4
 - SD card with : Raspberry Pi OS (32-bit) with desktop, version May 2020.
 This version include python3, pygame and the bluetooth binarys.
-- Screen that is able to handle resolution of 1920x1080 (is hardcode in code)
+- Screen that is able to handle resolution of 1920x1080 (is hardcode in code).
+- be sure you use beacontools >= 2.02 (or you won't see Android phones).

 ## Software
-On the first boot of Raspberry Pi startup go trough welcome wizard (this includes a software update).
+On the first boot of Raspberry Pi startup go trough the Pi welcome wizard (this includes a software update).

 All following commands asume that you install it in the home directory of user 'pi'.